background

 How to Calculate Gross Margin

-The gross margin metric answers the following question, “How much in gross profits is kept for each dollar of revenue?”
+The gross margin answers the question of, “How much in gross profit is kept per dollar of revenue generated?”

-• Gross Profit → The gross profit metric represents the remaining revenue after subtracting direct costs (COGS)
+• Gross Profit ➝ The gross profit is the remaining revenue after subtracting direct costs (COGS)

-• Cost of Goods Sold (COGS) → The direct costs incurred by a company directly tied to the production and delivery of specific goods and/or services (and are typically variable costs).
+• Cost of Goods Sold (COGS) ➝ The cost of goods sold (COGS) are the direct costs incurred by a company directly tied to the production and delivery of specific goods and services (and are usually variable costs).

 In accordance with GAAP accounting standards, the cost of goods sold (COGS) is matched to the associated revenues in the same time period, commonly known as the “matching principle”.

-Common examples of costs recognized under the cost of goods sold (COGS) line item include the following:
+Common examples of direct costs recognized under the cost of goods sold (COGS) line item include the following examples:

 • Direct Labor Costs